klonyyy/MCUViewer-docs/documentation/TraceViewer/TraceViewer.md

 (Indicators)=
 ## Indicators

 Indicators show the status of the trace and any errors that might have occurred.
-If the `Core frequency` or `Trace prescaler` are incorrect or there is too much data on SWO line the trace peripheral will indicate delayed frames or error frames.
-Having multiple `error frames`. `delayed 2` or `delayed 3`frames may indicate that the trace bandwidth is not sufficient for the data being pushed.
-These frames are depicted with red (error frames) or yellow (delayed frames 2/3) crosses on the plot and the data around them should be ignored.
+If the `Core frequency` or `Trace prescaler` are incorrect, or there is too much data on the SWO line, the trace peripheral will indicate delayed frames or error frames.
+Having multiple `error frames`, `delayed 2`, or `delayed 3` frames may indicate that the trace bandwidth is not sufficient for the data being pushed.
+These frames are depicted with red (error frames) or yellow (delayed frames 2/3) crosses on the plot, and the data around them should be ignored.

 ```{figure} ./images/TraceErrors.png
 :width: 1000px